Abastro/Funcy/STRUCTURE.md

     * *Empty Set* is a set which doesn't contain any elements.

-    * *Whole Set* is a set which contains all elements.
+    * *Whole Set* is a set which contains every elements.

     * *Named Set* is a set of named sets, *Referenced Set* is a set of sets which can be referenced.
 Reference will be defined later.
 Note, that these are dynamic sets.